 Pack out all your litter and whatever you can carry that was left behind by those more careless than you.
 If you are in an area where fires are allowed, remove all non-combustibles such as foil and glass from fire rings.
 Never put litter into a backcountry toilet.

-All trails are closed to use by pack and saddle stock due to steep grades, inadequate design, lack of grazing or other factors.
+All trails within the NOISY-DIOBSUD wilderness are closed to use by pack and saddle stock due to steep grades, inadequate design, lack of grazing or other factors.
 Pack animals include all horses, mules, burros, donkeys, llamas, goats, and other animals commonly used for packing gear or carrying a rider.

 Learn more about why regulations may be necessary in wilderness